 Another issue that makes it difficult to see discipline as “fulfilling” is that results usually do not occur immediately and the small gains made along the way might seem insignificant.
 This delayed gratification will make it hard for you to practice well on a consistent basis unless you learn to enjoy the process. (more about this later).

 Improper application of the idea of variety can also lead you to work on weaknesses that don’t really matter.
 For example, let’s assume that your goal is to become a highly advanced metal player.
 Since this style doesn’t require you to fuse elements of other musical genres, it wouldn’t be worth your time to work on finger picking or Segovia fingerings for scales (for example).
 This is because these skills are not necessary for you to reach your goal.
 So don’t waste time on them!
 It will take you so much longer to reach your goal if you keep getting distracted by working on unnecessary playing elements.

-Enjoying the process (having fun while practicing)
+Enjoying the process (having fun while practicing guitar)

 Many guitarists think (on some level) that one cannot have fun learning guitar and get results at the same time.
-This thinking arises from an idea that "having fun" means random, disorganized practicing with no clear direction and no goals.
+This thinking arises from the idea that “having fun” means random, disorganized practicing with no clear direction and no goals.
 While it is true that such an approach will not produce significant results, it is still very possible to have fun while working on your playing.
-Having fun means being able to enjoy the process of practicing.
+Having fun means being able to enjoy the process of practicing guitar.
 There are many things that go into this, and here is a short list:

 - Experiencing consistent, measurable results throughout the learning process

 - Having confidence that you will reach all of your goals with time.

 - Avoiding boredom by knowing when to make adjustments in your practice schedule.